anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-retraining-copy.md

 A modal window titled "Merge Models" will appear.
 Here, you will configure your new unified model:

-1. **Name:** Provide a descriptive name for your new merged model in the "Name" field.
+1. **Name:** Provide a descriptive name for your new merged model in the `Name` field.
-2. **Select Models:** Use the checkboxes to select two or more models from the list that you wish to combine.
-You can use the search bar to quickly find specific models.
+2. **Select Models:** Use the checkboxes to select two or more models, with the same KPI, from the list.
+You can use the search bar to find specific models.
 3. **Confirm:** Once you have named your new model and selected the models to merge, click the **`Confirm`** button.

 <br />